DOWN WALKING FOR HEALING AND DEVELOPMENT

 Say “down” or sigh with each step.
 An excellent idea is to say the word “down” with each step.
 Another excellent idea is to sigh and relax your entire body with each step.

 Bring a notebook.
 Often, you will remember things you need to do or say to others during your walk.
 If this occurs, preferably write them down in a small note book or piece of paper so you do not need to think about them and recall them later.
 It will help you relax.
 I call this the “review”.
 It usually occurs in the first 15 minutes of the walk.

 Walk for one hour.
 After walking for at least an hour or maybe up to two hours, the mind will calm down, bringing contentment and peace.
-This is an interesting phenomenon that we will learn more about.

 OTHER WALKING EXERCISES